got5/tapestry5-jquery/README.md

 - Dmitry GUSEV as dmitrygusev
 - Laurent WROBLEWSKI as LWroblewski
 - Andreas Fink as fnk
-- jochenberger
+- Jochen Berger as jochenberger
-- ddelangle
+- Denis Delangle as ddelangle
 - Iceo
 - kaililleby
 - daveyx
-- danowar2k as  Daniel Poggenpohl
+- Daniel Poggenpohl as danowar2k
+- Robin Garner as robingarner

 ##Hosting
 Christophe Furmaniak